ed-santiago/social-media-project/README.md

 Finally, once I finished my project I used another free service called Netlify(https://www.netlify.com/) to deploy my application.

 ## Setup
 To view, explore and experiment with the source code, fork and clone this repository, then run "npm install" then "npm start".
-Feel free to push to your cloned repo but pushing the main branch is not allowed.

 Once the app is running in the browser you will be directed to the login page.
 Simply put
-Username: esantiago
+- Username: user
-Password: edmond123
+- Password: react123

 ## Approach
 I settled with a social media application because it is one of the common applications built using react.
 I used FaceBook as my main and only inspiration.